k-arthik-r/Pymongo_Introduction/README.md

 --------------------------

-A Repository created to describe the usage of pymongo a Python-MongoDB driver to connect, insert, select, update and delete Documents from MongoDB database.
+A Repository created to describe the usage of pymongo a Python-MongoDB driver to connect, insert, select, update and delete Documents with MongoDB database.

 --------------------------